inferno986return/SurvivalManual-ebook/README.md

 11. For chapters that have lists within paragraphs, escape the asterisk `\*\s(.+?)\.` and then add the list tags `<li>$1.</li>`
 12. ...

-The metadata will need to be added to the metadata.json file which is used by ebookbuild script to compile the book.

-When I have finished the e-book it can be compiled.
-To compile the ePub, you will need to install both [Python 3](https://www.python.org/) to create the ePub and the [Java Development Kit (JDK)](https://www.oracle.com/uk/java/technologies/javase-downloads.html) to run epubcheck to verify it is up to standard.

-Compile an ePub with the following command in Bash (I recommend installing WSL+Ubuntu for Windows 10 users) while in the e-book folder: `python3 ebookbuild.py && java -jar epubcheck.jar LigiSurvivalManual.epub`

 ## Licencing
 The Google Material UI icons are licenced under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).